InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 An InnerSource project is being used outside the original development team but users are having trouble getting help and getting in touch with the project team.
-The idea is to setup and document standard communication tooling that allows for discussions to become visible, archived and searchable.
+The idea is to set up and document standard communication tooling that allows for discussions to become visible, archived and searchable.

 Test